Austrian parliament sacks Kurz as video sting crisis rolls on

 Kurz had prepared his arguments ahead of the vote, saying he would once again seek a show of strength at the ballot box.

-“Parliament decided today but at the end of the day, in September, in a democracy the people decide,” told a party rally in Vienna after the vote.
+“Parliament decided today but at the end of the day, in September, in a democracy the people decide,” he told a party rally in Vienna after the vote.
 “I am looking forward to that.”

 The FPO’s Herbert Kickl, whom Kurz forced out of his post as interior minister, forecast a different outcome.
 “This power grab is disgusting...
 And voters will decide about that, too, in September,” he told lawmakers.